 Learn Architectural Concepts

-- Describe how the Visualforce page paradigm and the Lightning component paradigm are different.
+- Describe how the Visualforce page paradigm and the Aura component paradigm are different.

-- Explain the concept of different containers, and how you insert a Lightning app or component into a container.
+- Explain the concept of different containers, and how you insert an Aura app or component into a container.

 When you design a traditional Visualforce-based app, you usually create a set of pages, and users of the app navigate by moving from one page to another page.
 You start on a list view page, click a view link to go to a record view page, click an edit button to go to an edit record page, and so on.